Mutual of America Aggressive Allocation Fund

 - Underlying Fund risk: A Fund's ability to achieve its investment objective will depend largely on the performance of the selected underlying funds.
 There can be no assurance that either the Fund or the underlying funds will achieve its investment objective.
+Additionally, because the Fund invests in underlying funds and pays its own fees and expenses as well as a proportional share of the fees and expenses of the underlying funds in which it invests, the Fund may pay higher fees and expenses than funds that do not invest in other mutual funds.
 A Fund is subject to the same risks as the underlying funds in which it invests.
 The Fund generally invests 80% of its assets in equity IC Funds and 20% of its assets in fixed income IC Funds; therefore the Fund is primarily subject to equity risk.
 These risks include Market, Small-Cap, Mid-Cap, Large Cap, Stock and Fixed Income risks which are described in more detail in the "Principal Risks" section of the prospectus.

 - Active Management risk The portfolio manager’s judgments about the attractiveness, value or potential appreciation of the Fund’s investments may prove to be incorrect.
 The Fund could underperform in comparison to other funds with a similar benchmark or similar objectives and investment strategies if the Fund’s overall investment selections or strategies fail to produce the intended results.